Can You Put Laminate Flooring Over Ceramic Tile? (A Comprehensive Guide)

 Step 6: Installing Laminate Flooring

-Start by installing the first row of laminate flooring planks along the starting wall, allowing for expansion space.
 Make sure that the gap between the planks and the walls is maintained with spacers.
-As you install subsequent rows, connect the planks using a click-lock or adhesive method.
+As you install the next rows, connect the planks using a click-lock or adhesive method.

 Must See: Laying Laminate Flooring: 13 Common Mistakes to Avoid!